Wednesday, 14 September 2016

 WW1 Dentistry: Photograph of RAMC Staff Waiting outside a Dental Surgery

-This rare photograph shows two medics of the Royal Army Corps waiting outside a dentist’s surgery during World War 1.
+In more detail, this rare photograph shows two medics of the Royal Army Corps waiting outside a dentist’s surgery during World War 1.
 Dental treatment dished out within, would likely have been basic and unpleasant.

 Medics of the Royal Army Waiting outside A Dental Surgery during WW1